karma4u101/Templating-With-Twitter-Bootstrap/README.md

 Quick Start
 -----------
-The only prerequisites for running this Lift example is that you have Git and Java installed and configured on the target computer.
+The only prerequisites for running this Lift example is that you have the FoBo module set up, Git and Java installed and configured on the target computer.
 You don't need to use it but the project also includes a Eclipse plug-in for browsing and following/working with the code, see the Scala IDE section.

 1) Get the examples